-While researchers are still digging for answers on exactly what causes autoimmunity, there are certain risk factors known to affect immune tolerance, and therefore lead to the development of autoimmune conditions.
+While researchers are still digging for answers on exactly what causes over 80 autoimmune diseases, there are certain risk factors that are believed to impact immune tolerance and may lead to the development of autoimmune conditions.

-In general, autoimmune disease affects females more than males.
-For instance, up to 95% of systemic lupus erythematosis (SLE) and Sjrogren’s syndrome patients are women (1).
-Other conditions like arthritis and multiple sclerosis occur in females around 60% more than in males (1).
+Overall, 78% of people affected by autoimmune disease are female (1).
+Regarding specific conditions, up to 95% of systemic lupus erythematosus (SLE) and Sjogren’s syndrome patients are female (2).
+Other conditions like arthritis and multiple sclerosis (MS) occur in females around 60% more than in males (2).

-Factors that differ between sexes like the X chromosome, reproductive function, hormones, immune responses, effects of environmental agents, and organ vulnerability could all have a hand in the higher autoimmune disease prevalence in females.
+Factors that differ between sexes like the additional X chromosome, certain hormonal changes, reproductive function, immune responses, effects of environmental agents, and organ vulnerability could all have a hand in the higher autoimmune disease prevalence in females.

-Certain disorders, such as lupus and multiple sclerosis (MS), tend to run in families (3, 4).
+Certain disorders, such as lupus and multiple sclerosis, tend to run in families (3, 4).
 If you have relatives with autoimmune disease, then you are more likely to develop a condition yourself (though not necessarily the same one).

 Having a genetic predisposition towards autoimmunity means that your risk is higher due to an inherited genetic variation – one that may impact immune response (5).
 The way that particular gene is expressed can be altered via the epigenome – a layer of chemical tags that sits on top of your DNA (6).